The soil beneath our feet is rich with millions of bacteria – some harmful, some good.

 It’s not surprising that the human immune system has adapted to derive some health benefits from the soil.
 Bacillus microbes should be seen as part of our natural flora.
 Our body expects them, knows what to do with them, and, their absence may disrupt normal immunity & metabolism.

-These are gut bacteria that get into our guts by routine exposure with dirt.
+These are gut bacteria that get into our guts by routine exposure to dirt.

 Other probiotics may still work if you have high enough dosage…if you store and transport it properly….& if your gut lining and mucosa are healthy enough for the probiotic to bind and colonize.